MargotMoi/Database-Project-Lab/README.md

 Hello :)

-You may also check video short description:
+You may also check video short description:click down arrow on the right upper corner (download raw file).

+Or follow YoutTube link below:

+Go to GitHub Readme project short description.mp4 file in this repository and click down arrow on the right upper corner (download raw file).

+Or follow YoutTube link below:

 https://youtu.be/fWnZMhNyLS4